oceanprotocol/ocean.js/docs/quickstart_marketplace.md

 In the terminal output you should see the atributes of your dataset, including the cost, creator address and published date.

-## 11. Value swap: Bob acquires datatokens
+## 11. Bob acquires datatokens (value swap)

-In production environment, Bob would visit the marketplace website and purchase datatokends with USD via a payment gateway such as Stripe.
+Now, you're Bob :) In production environment, Bob would visit the marketplace website and purchase datatokends with USD via a payment gateway such as Stripe.
 In this example we demonstrate Alice sending Bob datatokens so that he is able to consume the dataset.

 First we will edit the `init() { ... }` function to create an address for Bob.
 On the line after `const marketplace = accounts[1].id;` add the following code: